 The intriguing point is that “Siu Lin Tau” being the fundamental Wing Choon set, is taught to all beginners.
 But unless he has been initiated by a master, no matter for how long a student practices “Siu Lin Tau”, he cannot develop internal force.
-As this aspect of “Siu Lin Tau” training was a secret my sifu taught only to very few selected disciples, I would not describe it here.
-But I can mention that the forms of the set are just the means to train energy and mind, and it is performed slowly.
+As this aspect of “Siu Lin Tau” training was a secret, my sifu taught only to very few selected disciples.
+The forms of the set are just the means to train energy and mind, and it is performed slowly.

 Pardon my ignorance, but the Wing Chun I see in videos or TV documentaries seems to be always “hard”, tensed or stiff — not quite like what I have in mind about the “softness” of an internal art, and not quite in line with what I read about the late Yip Man who was reported to be very relaxed when performing the Siu Nam Tao (and he reportedly took one hour to do it).

 You are right in your observation.
 Many people have commented to me that they were surprised to see Wing Choon practitioners being tensed and muscular.
 Some even use weight-lifting in their Wing Choon training.